 Roses are Red… Grapes are TooNo matter the color, California grapes are an excellent addition to floral arrangements, adding color, texture and depth.
 Red, green and black grapes pair perfectly with a wide variety of flowers and greenery.
 A floral arrangement with grapes is something beautiful to see and delicious to eat!

 Rosemary SkewersAdd color and fragrance to a perfectly seared steak with rosemary grape skewers.
 Snip long stems of rosemary leaves and remove all but the top leaves from the stem.
 Insert the stem into several Grapes from California and serve alongside the steak.
 Rosemary grape skewers are also a perfect complement to this Grape Rosemary Martini.

-Grape SkewersA Spanish tradition called “the twelve grapes of luck” dates back to 1895 and consists of eating a grape with each of the twelve bell strikes at midnight on January 1.
+Twelve Grapes of LuckA Spanish tradition called “las doce uvas de la suerte” dates back to 1895 and consists of eating a grape with each of the twelve bell strikes at midnight on New Year’s Eve.
 Many believe this leads to a year of prosperity.
-Green, black and red Grapes from California look festive on skewers served in champagne glasses or in punches, sangrias, fruit teas and cocktails.
+Green, black, and red grapes from California look festive on skewers served in champagne glasses or in punches, sangrias, fruit teas, and cocktails.
 Try this fabulous champagne cocktail recipe.

 Storage & Handling

 Grapes keep very well – up to two weeks – when stored and handled properly.
 Here are some tips to keep grapes in the best condition possible.Learn More

 Varieties & Availability